Skip to contents

 A note for non R users

-Some of the required changes can only be made via the API (and not in the Objective Connect browser interface).
-If the user required to make these changes is not an R user, they can use the API via it’s interactive documentation instead of using objr.
+Some of the required changes can only be made using the API (and not in the Objective Connect browser interface).
+If either your Workgroup Admin or Workspace Owner is not an R user, they can use the API via it’s interactive documentation instead of using objr.

 Links to relevant sections of the interactive documentation will be provided for each step below.